platomav/BIOSUtilities/README.md

 #### **Prerequisites**

-To run the utility, you must have the following 3rd party tools at PATH:
+To run the utility, you must have the following 3rd party tools at PATH or "external":

-* [TianoCompress](https://github.com/tianocore/edk2/tree/master/BaseTools/Source/C/TianoCompress/) (i.e. [TianoCompress.exe for Windows](https://github.com/tianocore/edk2-BaseTools-win32/) or TianoCompress for Linux)
+* [TianoCompress](https://github.com/tianocore/edk2/tree/master/BaseTools/Source/C/TianoCompress/) (i.e. [TianoCompress.exe for Windows](https://github.com/tianocore/edk2-BaseTools-win32/) or TianoCompress for Linux/macOS)
-* [7-Zip Console](https://www.7-zip.org/) (i.e. 7z.exe for Windows or 7zzs for Linux)
+* [7-Zip Console](https://www.7-zip.org/) (i.e. 7z.exe for Windows or 7zz for macOS or 7zz, 7zzs for Linux)

-Optionally, to decompile the AMI UCP \> AMI PFAT \> Intel BIOS Guard Scripts (when applicable), you must have the following 3rd party python script at PATH:
+Optionally, to decompile the AMI UCP \> AMI PFAT \> Intel BIOS Guard Scripts (when applicable), you must have the following 3rd party python script at PATH or "external":

 * [BIOS Guard Script Tool](https://github.com/platomav/BGScriptTool) (i.e. big_script_tool.py)